electron/electron/docs/api/global-shortcut.md

 # global-shortcut

-The `global-shortcut` module can register/unregister a global keyboard shortcut with the operating system, so that you can customize the operations for various shortcuts.
+The `global-shortcut` module can register/unregister a global keyboard shortcut with the operating system so that you can customize the operations for various shortcuts.

 Note that the shortcut is global; it will work even if the app does not have the keyboard focus.
 You should not use this module until the `ready` event of the app module is emitted.

 ```javascript
 var app = require('app');